blox/blox/docs/daemon_design.md

 It's tempting to use status as the index in the deployments table since we'll be retrieving deployments by status most frequently.
 However, keys cannot be updated so if we use status as the sort key, every time we update the status we will need to delete it and recreate item.
 As the number of deployments in the environment grows scanning the results filtered by environment is going to become expensive.
 If that becomes an issue in the future, we can move completed deployments to their own key/table.

 #### State Service
+> TODO: We're currently exploring different options for dealing with cluster state in [this issue](https://github.com/blox/blox/issues/238).

 The daemon scheduler needs the following from ECS:
 *	get instances in the cluster
 *	get instances in the cluster that have certain attributes